DEFRA/epr-backend/docs/architecture/decisions/0003-gov-uk-notify.md

 - API keys are stored securely in CDP — never commit them to the repo.
 See [Secrets](#secrets) for how to handle them.
 - New templates must be created in GOV.UK Notify and their IDs updated in code.
 - In non-live mode, only approved recipient email addresses can be used.

+## Consequences

+**Positive:**

+- Reduces operational overhead by using a trusted, government-approved service
+- Improves deliverability and compliance with government standards
+- Provides a centralised place for template management

+**Negative / Trade-offs:**

+- Development in non-live mode is restricted to pre-approved email addresses
+- Template changes require manual updates via the GOV.UK Notify dashboard